gtsop/babel-jest-boost/README.md

 npm install -D @gtsopanoglou/babel-jest-boost
 ```

-### Step 2: Use the `babel-jest-boost` transformer in your jest config
+### Step 2: Use the `babel-jest-boost` plugin in your jest config

 #### Method 1

-The simplest way to use this plugin is by replacing the `babel-jest` transformer with the `@gtsopanoglou/babel-jest-boost` in your jest config:
+The simplest way to use this plugin is by replacing the `babel-jest` transformer with the `@gtsopanoglou/babel-jest-boost/transformer` in your jest config:

 <details>
   <summary>jest.config.js</summary>